skyle97/Night-Crawler/README.md

   This search engine consumes an API to get the locations in JSON format.

 - ### Screenshot
-  If it detects that a device has an HTTP service running, it sends a request to a server with Rendertron and take screenshot.
+  If it detects that a device has an HTTP service running, it sends a request to a server and take screenshot.

 ### Modules Explained
 <img src="images/iot.svg" width="800" />